Karlshamn Municipality

 Karlshamn Municipality (Karlshamns kommun) is a municipality in Blekinge County in South Sweden in southern Sweden.
 It borders to Olofström Municipality, Sölvesborg Municipality, Ronneby Municipality and Tingsryd Municipality.
 The city of Karlshamn is the seat of the municipality.

 Administrative territory

-1863 at the time of first municipal legislation in Sweden, the area was divided into the City of Karlshamn and five rural municipalities.
-1881 a further subdivision was made by Asarum into Ringamåla.
+In 1863, at the time of first municipal legislation in Sweden, the area was divided into the City of Karlshamn and five rural municipalities.
+In 1881 a further subdivision was made by Asarum into Ringamåla.
 The administrative reform in 1952 reduced the number of municipalities surrounding the town to Hällaryd (Hällaryds plus Åryds municipalities), Asarum (reunition of Asarum and Ringamåla), Mörrum (municipalities Elleholm plus Mörrum).
-In 1/1 1967 the town of Karlshamn was united with Asarum, Hällaryd och Mörrum to form the present municipality when all local government units in Sweden became municipalities of unitary type..
+In 1/1 1967 the town of Karlshamn was united with Asarum, Hällaryd och Mörrum to form the present municipality when all local government units in Sweden became municipalities of unitary type.

 Localities

 There are 6 urban areas (also called a Tätort or locality) in Karlshamn Municipality.

 In the table the localities are listed according to the size of the population as of December 31, 2010.
 The municipal seat is in bold characters.